MegaMosquito/qiskit/README.md

 2. Edit the Makefile to set the `JUPYTER_TOKEN`.
 This is the token you will use to login to the Jupyter Notebook created by this container.
 So keep it secret.
 Keep it safe. :-)

 3. Run `make build`.
 You should expect this to take a very long time.
 On my little Pi4B/2GB it took me more than 6.5 hours to run `make build`.
 Notably, the file, `lda_c_pk09.c.o` alone takes something like 30 minutes to build (and it also happens to be the first one, perhaps the only one, that causes memory to run out with just 2GB of RAM and the default 100MB of swap).
+It builds much faster on an Intel i7 CPU.

-4. Optionally you can push your image to DockerHub so you don't ever have to build it again:
+4. Optionally you can push your container image to DockerHub so you don't ever have to build it again:

 ```
 make push